mixpanel/docs/pages/docs/pricing/billing.md

 ### Is old event data billed when imported to Mixpanel?

 Our data consumption tally system locks in your tally at the end of every calendar month regardless of your billing bucket.
-Importing older data with timestamps outside of the current calendar month will incur no additional cost.
-For example: if April 1st - April 30th is the current calendar month, importing data from March will be free of charge whether you are on a monthly bucket, a quarterly bucket, or a yearly bucket.
+Importing older data with timestamps outside the current calendar month will incur no additional cost.
+For example: if April 1st - April 30th is the current calendar month, importing data from March will not be billed whether you are on a monthly bucket, a quarterly bucket, or a yearly bucket.

-We will only apply charges to event data points with timestamps within the current billing cycle.
-Importing older data outside will incur no additional cost.
-This principle applies whether you are on a plan that is billed in a

 ### I am using the Warehouse add-on for ingesting data.
 How does this impact billing?